- ASD evaluations

 ASD Cryptographic Evaluation testing involves a combination of open source and in-house tests to ensure the correct implementation of encryption algorithms as well as assessing the quality of the surrounding cryptographic architecture.

-Depending on the type and technology of the ICT security product, areas of testing may include packet sniffing, black box testing, source code review, key management analysis and Random Number Generation (RNG) evaluation.
+Depending on the type and technology of ICT security product undergoing an ASD Cryptographic Evaluation, areas of testing may include packet sniffing, black box testing, source code review, key management analysis and Random Number Generation (RNG) evaluation.

 6. Are there particular cryptographic algorithms or protocols that should be implemented in the ICT security product for Australian government use?

 Yes.
 All ICT security products implementing cryptography destined for use by Australian government agencies must use ASD-approved cryptographic algorithms and ASD-approved cryptographic protocols.
-Further information of this requirement is explained in the ISM.
+Further information is in the ISM.

 7. What information and support should vendors provide in assisting an ASD Cryptographic Evaluation?

-- A technical and/or engineering point of contact within the company (preferably located in Australia) to answer any questions that may arise during the evaluation.
+- A technical and/or engineering contact within the company (preferably located in Australia) to answer any questions that may arise during the ASD Cryptographic Evaluation.